-Cell-extracellular matrix adhesion.
+1. Cell-extracellular matrix adhesion

-Some adhesion proteins belong to the immunoglobulin family and make homophilic contacts with other immunoglobulins located in neighbour cells, although they are also able to make heterophilic contacts.
-CAM are a large family of proteins with a specific expression pattern in the body organs and tissues.
-For example, N-CAM is expressed in the nervous system.
-The binding strength of CAM proteins is weaker than cadherins, and it is thought that this is suitable to fine tune the segregation of cells in groups inside tissues.
-Selectins are another type of adhesion molecule involved in cell-cell adhesion by heterophilic contacts.
-They bind carbohydrates (sialic acid and fucose) located in the surface of the neighbour cells.
-For example, they are needed during the exit of leukocytes from blood vessels toward the extracellular matrix of surrounding tissues, because they allow the attachment of leukocytes to the endothelial surface.
-Integrins, which mainly participate in cell-extracellular matrix adhesion, are also involved in cell-cell adhesion.
-For example, some integrins can make heterophilic contacts with certain types of immunoglobulins of neighbour cells.
+Some adhesion proteins belong to the immunoglobulin family and make homotypic contacts with other immunoglobulins located in neighboring cells, although they can also make heterotypic contacts.
+They are a large and diverse family of proteins with selective tissue distribution.
+For example, N-CAM (neuronal cell adhesion molecule) is expressed in the nervous system.
+The binding strength of immunoglobulin proteins is weaker than cadherins, and it is thought to be suitable to fine tune the segregation of cells into groups inside tissues.
+Selectins are another type of adhesion molecules involved in cell-cell adhesion by heterotypic contacts.
+They bind carbohydrates (sialic acid and fucose) located at the surface of adjoining cells.
+For example, selectins are needed during the exit of leukocytes from blood vessels toward the extracellular matrix of surrounding tissues.
+Some integrins do not participate in cell-extracellular matrix adhesion, but are involved in cell-cell adhesion.
+For example, they can make heterotypic contacts with certain types of immunoglobulins of neighboring cells.